 Of course, the field team can only do their job when they get the right support from the staff in the office.
 Starting with contract negotiation and working through technical information gathering, and final approvals from all the department heads, the Giroux Glass office team ensured – as they typically do – that every member of the field team was fully prepared before they arrived on site.

 In addition to all the hardworking people at Giroux Glass, we appreciate our suppliers for being an integral part of our team.
-We want to thank the following companies for making Giroux Glass a success on this project: General Contractor Tovey/Shultz Construction, Inc., Kawneer for the curtain walls and storefronts, architect Johnson Favaro, PRL for the glass doors, Sadev for the Spider fittings, CristaCurva for the structural glass Goldbrecht for the sliding doors, Pulp Studio for the graphic glass, and Glasswerks for their products and services.
+We want to thank the following companies for making Giroux Glass a success on this project: General Contractor Tovey/Shultz Construction, Inc., Kawneer for the curtain walls and storefronts, architect Johnson Favaro, PRL for the glass doors, Sadev for the Spider fittings, CristaCurva for the structural glass Goldbrecht for the sliding doors, Pulp Studio for the graphic glass, Super Sky for their skylights; and Glasswerks for their products and services.